syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/DataValidation.md

 ![Windows forms datagrid displays error icon while validating the cell in grid](DataValidation_images/DataValidation_img12.png)

-#### Row Validation
-Row validation can be achieved by invoking the SetCurrentRowValidated method with "false" as a parameter inside the corresponding [SfDataGrid.CellCheckBoxClick](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html#Syncfusion_WinForms_DataGrid_SfDataGrid_CellCheckBoxClick) event and validated inside the [RowValidating](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html#Syncfusion_WinForms_DataGrid_SfDataGrid_RowValidating) event.
+Row validation can be achieved by calling the `SetCurrentRowValidated` method with "false" as a parameter inside the corresponding [SfDataGrid.CellCheckBoxClick](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html#Syncfusion_WinForms_DataGrid_SfDataGrid_CellCheckBoxClick) event.
+The validation will be triggered when navigating the current cell to another row.

 {% tabs %}
 {% highlight c# %}